ncatlin/rgatPages/_posts/2021-11-21-visualising-hello-world.markdown

 Number of instructions: 220,029
 Number of basic blocks: 49,627
 ```
+This is our base for comparison.

 ![Force directed plot of hello world in assembly](/rgatPages/blogimg/3/masm/rgat_HelloWorldMasm_21824_1119_181103.png)
-*Nothing to get excited about here - 11 instructions and a couple of API calls*
+*Nothing to get excited about here - 11 instructions and a couple of API calls.*

 ## C (GCC 4.8.3)